aws-iot-builder-tools/iot-provisioning-secretfree/README.md

 such as Amazon, Thawte, etcetera.
 Since we would not want to do this for prototyping, the root authority will be self-signed.  **Do not do this for production workloads.
-You should have a verifiable root CA issuer give you an intermediate that represents your entity.**
+You should have a verifiable root CA issuer give you an intermediate that represents your entity**.

 #### Root Certificate Short Story